 Recoverable amounts are estimated annually for intangible assets not yet available for use.
 An impairment loss is recognised where the carrying amount of an asset exceeds its recoverable amount.
-Impairment losses are recognised in the statement of comprehensive income unless the asset has previously been revalued, in which case the impairment loss is recognised as a reversal to the extent of that previous revaluation with any excess recognised through the statement of comprehensive income.
+Impairment losses are recognised in the Consolidated Statement of Profit or Loss and Other Comprehensive Income unless the asset has previously been revalued, in which case the impairment loss is recognised as a reversal to the extent of that previous revaluation with any excess recognised through the Consolidated Statement of Profit or Loss and Other Comprehensive Income.